-RESOLUTION NO. 231-93 Re: AN AMENDMENT TO THE PROPOSED POLICY ON QUALITY INTEGRATED EDUCATION education be amended in C to read as follows:
+RESOLUTION NO. 396-93 Re: AN AMENDMENT TO THE PROPOSED POLICY ON QUALITY INTEGRATED EDUCATION

-On motion of Mr. Ewing seconded by Mrs. Gordon, the following resolution was adopted with Mr. Abrams, Dr. Cheung, Mr. Ewing, Mrs. Fanconi, Mrs. Gordon, and Ms. Gutierrez voting in the affirmative; Mrs. Brenneman being temporarily absent:
+On motion of Ms. Gutierrez seconded by Mr. Sims, the following resolution was adopted with Mr. Abrams, Dr. Cheung, Mr. Ewing, Mrs. Fanconi, Mrs. Gordon, Ms. Gutierrez, and Mr. Sims voting in the affirmative; Mrs. Brenneman voting in the negative: